substantial/react-workshop/steps.md

       ...this.state,
       ...partialState
     };
-    // call the __updater function that QndReactDom gave QndReact.__updater(this);
+    // call the __updater function that QndReactDom gave us QndReact.__updater(this);
   }